kapoorumesh23388-kanche/kancheking/replit.md

 ## Overview

-Kali Jhota is a traditional Indian marble guessing game built as a full-stack web application.
-Players compete by hiding marbles in their fist and challenging opponents to guess whether the count is odd or even.
-The application supports multiple game modes including AI opponents, friend challenges via room codes, random player matchmaking, and tournament play with entry fees and prize pools.
+Kali Jhota is a traditional Indian marble guessing game reimagined as a full-stack web application.
+Players engage in a marble-hiding and guessing game, competing against AI, friends, or random opponents in real-time.
+The application integrates a marble-based economy for purchases and rewards, leaderboards, referral systems, and tournament play with entry fees and prize pools.
+The project aims to blend a premium gaming experience, inspired by platforms like Chess.com, with rich traditional Indian cultural aesthetics.

-The game features a marble-based economy where players can purchase marbles, earn points through gameplay, and redeem rewards from a catalog.
-It includes real-time multiplayer functionality, leaderboards, referral systems, and a premium gaming aesthetic inspired by platforms like Chess.com combined with traditional Indian cultural elements.

 ## User Preferences